Iran frees South Korean ship it seized in January as nuclear talks continue

-On Friday, South Korea announced the ship, the MT Hankuk Chemi, had been freed, while MarineTraffic.com data showed the ship sailing away from the port of Bandar Abbas in the early hours of the morning.
+On Friday, South Korea announced the ship, the MT Hankuk Chemi, had been released, while MarineTraffic.com data showed the ship sailing away from the port of Bandar Abbas in the early morning.

 Saeed Khatibzadeh, an Iranian foreign ministry spokesman, confirmed the ship and captain had been released “following the completion of the investigations about violations of this vessel and the requests from the owner of the ship and Korean government.”